ThoughtWorksInc/ml-cd-starter-kit/README.md

 - Enabling Kubernetes Engine API for your project in Google Cloud Console.
 If you have not done so, running the command above will provide a link for you to do so.
 - If you are new to Google Cloud Platform, you might need to upgrade your account.
+- There might be an issue of not having enough master nodes which leads to the pods being stuck in the pending state.
+To circumvent this, we can increase the num-nodes in the command above.
+In order to increase num-nodes we might also need to request for an increase in the quota in Google Cloud Platform (an error message will pop out with a link to guide you to the page to request for this increase).

 #### Option 2: Minikube